ocelot-inc/ocelotgui/README.md

 git clone -b 2.1 https://github.com/tarantool/tarantool.git ~/tarantool-2.1<br>
 and build as instructed in the version-2.0 manual.</P>

-<P>Usually you do not need to install the Tarantool client (tarantool.so) library,
+<P>Usually you do not need to install the Tarantool client (libtarantool.so) library,
-but it is possible to use it if you build ocelotgui with "cmake -DTHIRD_PARTY=1".
+but it is possible to use it if you build ocelotgui with "cmake -DTHIRD_PARTY=0".
 If you did that, then this is how to get tarantool.so.
 The tarantool-dev package does not have it any more.
 Clone and follow the instructions at